 Current Research and Scholarly Interests

-global health, public health, health disparities, pediatric surgery outcomes
+global health, public health, health disparities, advocacy, pediatric neurology

 What constitutes a 'successful' recovery?
 Patient perceptions of the recovery process after a traumatic injury.